qxli2333/qxli2333.github.io/_pages/about.md

 Hello!
 My name is Qinxun Li (李秦埙).
 Currently I am an undergraduate student from [University of Science and Technology of China (USTC)](https://en.physics.ustc.edu.cn/main.htm).
 My major is **Astronomy**.
 Now I am visiting University of Michigan and working with Prof. Christopher Miller.
 I am a collaborator of [UNIONS](https://www.skysurvey.cc/) and [XCS](https://astro.ukzn.ac.za/~xcs/).

-I will get my bachelor degree on July 2023.
-Now I am looking for PhD position to continue my education and research.
+I will get my Bachelor of Science degree on July 2023.
+Now I am applying for PhD position to continue my education and research.

 Research experience
 ======